Clarins, a French company and visionary since 1954.

 Jacques Courtin-Clarins with his sons Christian and Olivier.Jacques Courtin-Clarins with his sons Christian and Olivier.

-Following the independent spirit and values of company founder Jacques Courtin-Clarins—so committed to “taking beauty seriously”—in 2008 Clarins decided not to be paced by the markets, and turned its back on the short-termism of the stock exchange.
+Following the independent spirit and values of company founder Jacques Courtin-Clarins—so committed to “taking beauty seriously”, Clarins decided not to be paced by the markets, turning its back on the short-termism of the stock exchange in 2008.
 With bold determination, the Courtin-Clarins family holds the reins of their brand with a strong international influence.

-A global player in the cosmetic and fragrance sector, the brand has continued to expand by creating products that have revolutionized the beauty industry.
+A global player in the cosmetic sector, the brand has continued to expand by creating products that have revolutionised the beauty industry.